 The Americans with Disabilities Act (ADA) of 1990 is federal civil-rights legislation requiring that buildings be made accessible to persons with physical disabilities and certain defined mental disabilities.
-The ADA Accessibility Guidelines (ADAAG) are administered by the Architectural and Transportation Barriers Compliance Board (ATBCB), and the regulations are administered by the U.S. Department of Justice.
+The original ADA Accessibility Guidelines (ADAAG) were administered by the Architectural and Transportation Barriers Compliance Board (ATBCB), and the regulations are administered by the U.S. Department of Justice.
 Enforcement of the law is through legal actions brought by individuals or groups asserting violations of their rights of access, as civil rights.
-A new version of the ADA accessibility guidelines known as the ADA/ABA Accessibility Guidelines goes into effect on March 15, 2012.
-Designers can obtain copies of the new guidelines from the Access Board at www.access-board.gov/ada.
+A new version of the ADA accessibility guidelines known as the 2010 ADA Standards for Accessible Design (ADAS) went into effect on March 15, 2012.
+Designers can obtain copies of the new guidelines from the Access Board at www.accessboard.gov/ada.